Table of Contents

 Audit log missing entries Event handler not attached before first Submit Attach handlers immediately after creating the conversation

-Agent events not firing Attached to wrong object Use agent.BeforeToolInvocation, not the underlying conversation
+Agent events not firing Attached to wrong object Use executor.BeforeToolInvocation, not the underlying conversation

 Next Steps